The Best Burger Recipe

 I make a lot of burgers in the summer.
 They’re so quick to put together and everybody loves them.

-Most of the time, I keep things simple though.
+Most of the time, I keep things simple.
 I start with ground meat and add seasoning.
 That’s it.
 No egg.
 No breadcrumbs.
 Just meat and seasoning.
 I want to really taste the meat.
 That’s the best burger recipe to me.

-I always add black pepper, garlic powder and onion powder.
-Not very much of any of them though.
-When you start to actually build your burger there are going to be lots of toppings going on — tomatoes, pickles, mustard, ketchup, onions and lettuce.
+I always add black pepper, garlic powder, and onion powder.
+Not very much of any of it though.
+When you start to actually build your burger there are going to be lots of toppings going on — tomatoes, pickles, mustard, ketchup, onions, and lettuce.
 All kinds of things.
 If you want the flavor of the meat to really shine, don’t overpower it with too many seasonings at the early stages.

 I tend to use a mixture of lean and fattier ground beef.
 Or lean ground beef mixed with ground pork.
 I sometimes use all lean beef if I want a healthier burger.
 Whatever kind of meat you use, the most important thing is to not mix or handle it too much.
 Work the seasoning through the meat very quickly using your hands and do not over mix.
 It will make the finished burger tough, not tender.